BBC 2W: History

 It served as a replacement for BBC Choice Wales, which had been shut down on 30 March 2001.
 2W broadcast in English and was aimed at the English-speaking population, unlike S4C, which broadcasts primarily in Welsh.
+It was expected that the service would become a success, as 40% of Welsh households at the time of launching had access to digital television, a high figure compared to other parts of the UK.

 The digital-only service was replaced with a single BBC Two for Wales on 2 January 2009.
 BBC 2W was designed to offer "a unique experience unavailable anywhere else with the watchwords of topicality and style, intelligence with an occasional touch of irreverence, shining through" for Welsh audiences.

 The channel name on the Electronic Programme Guide was BBC 2W although outside its broadcast hours the channel was referred to onscreen as BBC Two Wales, using the BBC Two logo.
 The channel received complaints from some viewers because of its policy of broadcasting only Welsh-based programmes (including many repeats) during its opt-out hours; unlike BBC Two Wales which only opted out for live sport and new programming.
 The first switchoff of analogue television in the UK, for instance, was controversial because viewers in Llansteffan and Ferryside, whose analogue transmitter was due to be switched off, insisted that BBC Two Wales be left broadcasting in analogue.

 The channel did provide a choice to all other viewers.
 Viewers on satellite could select a different BBC Two region (but not BBC Two Wales), and viewers on Freeview and cable could switch back to analogue to watch BBC Two Wales, although they were unable to watch the programme in widescreen.
+However, some programmes seen on network BBC Two were pre-empted, an example in its launch month being the miniseries Band of Brothers and BBC documentaries, which waere rescheduled to air on BBC One Wales at a later date, usually late at night.

+Near Christmas 2001, BBC One Wales aired a 90-second musical promo on how to tune in to the service featuring BBC Wales personalities Rupert Moon, Jane Harvey and Derek Brockway.

+Three months after launching, there were still no official viewing figures for the channel.
+The success of the channel was only measured by internal surveys at the BBC.